neel7777/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach changes the original array while map returns a brand new array.

 2. What is the difference between a function and a method?

+    Functions are code blocks that perform a task while methods are more specific; they are functions used specifically with objects.

 3. What is closure?

+    Closure refers to the available scope of variables; variables can be accessed within the functions scope in which they were created, as well as outside.
+Cannot access variables inside a function from outside.

 4. Describe the four rules of the 'this' keyword.

+    1. global this: value of "this" is the entire console object
+    2. implicit this: the object before the dot is the object that "this" refers to.
+    3. new this: when using constructor functions, "this" refers to the newly instantiated object.
+    4. explicit this: when using call or apply method, "this" refers to the specified object.

 5. Why do we need super() in an extended class?

+    When inheriting classes, the super() keyword serves the purpose of passing down the methods from the parent.
+Basically, it replaces the "create" keyword necessary when inheriting with prototypes.

 ## Project Set up